Percussion instrument: By musical function or orchestration

 When classifying instruments by function it is useful to note if a percussion instrument makes a definite pitch or indefinite pitch.

 For example, some percussion instruments such as the marimba and timpani produce an obvious fundamental pitch and can therefore play melody and serve harmonic functions in music.
 Other instruments such as crash cymbals and snare drums produce sounds with such complex overtones and a wide range of prominent frequencies that no pitch is discernible.

-Definite pitch of Music
+Definite pitch

 Percussion instruments in this group are sometimes referred to as pitched or tuned.

 Examples of percussion instruments with definite pitch: